viamrobotics/docs/docs/appendix/learning-resources.md

 ---
 title: "Learning Resources"
 linkTitle: "Learning Resources"
-description: "A collection of links to external sources discussing robotics topics which we believe users may find helpful."
+description: "A collection of links to external sources discussing robotics topics and basic information that we believe users may find helpful."
 type: "docs"
 ---
 # Overview